NEW BIKES ARRIVING IN DECEMBER - STAY TUNED FOR DETAILS & PRE-ORDERS

 Sammamish River Trail

 Located along the Sammamish River, this trail is among the most popular e-bike riding destinations in King County.
 It covers approximately eleven miles of a smooth asphalt surface, ideal for recreational biking.
-For e-bikers who are nature lovers, the Sammamish River trail should be on top of their bucket list.
-It provides a serene view of the Sammamish River, expansive farmland, and far-off Rainier mountainous ranges.
+For eBikers who are nature lovers, the Sammamish River trail should be on top of their bucket list.
+It provides a serene view of the Sammamish River, expansive farmland, and far-off Mount Rainier.
 What's more?
 Wine enthusiasts can examine the finest wineries Woodinville offers since they are located a short distance off the trail.

 The trail can be accessed from Blyth Park in Bothell and runs to Redmond's Marymoor Park.
-Unlike some of the major bike roads in Washington, the Sammamish trail is flat for the better part of its 11 miles.
-The combination of its asphalt surface and flatness makes it an all-weather e-bike road.
-The rail trail is wheelchair-friendly, meaning handicapped e-bikers can comfortably enjoy the Sammamish River Trail.
+Unlike some of the major bike trails in Washington, the Sammamish trail is flat for the better part of its 11 miles.
+The combination of its asphalt surface and flatness makes it an all-weather eBike trail.
+The rail trail is wheelchair-friendly, meaning handicapped riders can enjoy the trail.

 Centennial Trail